hdl-registers/hdl-registers/doc/sphinx/rst/user_guide/toml_format.rst

 Other data file formats
 -----------------------

-The TOML format is highly recommended due to the benefits it offers, listed above.
+The TOML format is highly recommended due to the benefits it offers, :ref:`listed above <why_toml>`.
 We also officially support parsing JSON and YAML, see above.
 However, if you want to parse some other exotic data file format then that is also possible.